Squarespace to a headless CMS

 2

 We rebuild the design in Astro, faithful to the Squarespace version.
-Components replace template blocks, real CSS replaces the theme system.
-Content is imported into Storyblok or DatoCMS through their API.
-We test every page against the existing Squarespace site before cutover.
+The blocks that appeared on fifteen pages become one component used fifteen times.
+Content is imported into DatoCMS or Storyblok through their API, with each locale modelled as a locale.
+We test every page against the live Squarespace site before cutover.

 3